The ServiceNow integration enables you to trigger Torq workflows with ServiceNow incidents and interact with them as workflow steps.

 Use ServiceNow Steps in a Torq Workflow

-As part of your Torq workflows, you can use ServiceNow steps to create, update, or read ticket/incident details.
+As part of your Torq workflows, you can use ServiceNow steps to access the ServiceNow API and automate the creation, updating, or reading ticket/incident details in ServiceNow directly from Torq.

 Permissions: